nick-esqueda/youtube/README.md

 # YouTube

-This is intended to be a pixel-perfect clone of YouTube.com.
+This a clone of YouTube.com.
 Users can create a channel and engage with videos and channels via comments.

 ## Link to Live Site

-Hosted on AWS Elastic Beanstalk and S3/CloudFront: [YouTube](https://youtube.nickesqueda.com/)
+Hosted manually on AWS EC2 and S3/CloudFront: [YouTube](https://youtube.nickesqueda.com/)

 ![image (8)](https://user-images.githubusercontent.com/93935486/167233943-a21ac875-04e4-4e65-a5c1-6b179ec7d6e9.png)